Get Your Copy of The CXO's Playbook for Gen AI: Practical Insights From Industry Leaders. Download Now >

 "</html>n";

-With text block in JDK17, the above string can be rewritten with text block like below, it is defined with three double quotes and it can span in multiple lines.
+With a text block in JDK17, the above string can be rewritten with a text block like below, it is defined with three double quotes and it can span in multiple lines.
 The text block automatically formats the strings in a predictable way and gives the developer control over the format needed.

 String html = """